akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202403/20240331000000/index.md

 Categories: cs-CL, cs.CL
 Keyword Score: 46
 Keywords: Benchmarking, Benchmarking, ChatGPT, InstructGPT, Large Language Model, Large Language Model
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2403.20147v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2403.20147v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2403.20147v1.pdf" filename="2403.20147v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2403.20147v2.pdf" filename="2403.20147v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
 The pervasive influence of social biases in language data has sparked the need for <b>benchmark</b> datasets that capture and evaluate these biases in <b>Large</b> <b>Language</b> <b>Models</b> <b>(LLMs).</b> Existing efforts predominantly focus on English language and the Western context, leaving a void for a reliable dataset that encapsulates India's unique socio-cultural nuances.
 To bridge this gap, we introduce IndiBias, a comprehensive <b>benchmarking</b> dataset designed specifically for evaluating social biases in the Indian context.
 We filter and translate the existing CrowS-Pairs dataset to create a <b>benchmark</b> dataset suited to the Indian context in Hindi language.
 Additionally, we leverage <b>LLMs</b> including <b>ChatGPT</b> and <b>InstructGPT</b> to augment our dataset with diverse societal biases and stereotypes prevalent in India.
 The included bias dimensions encompass gender, religion, caste, age, region, physical appearance, and occupation.
 We also build a resource to address intersectional biases along three intersectional dimensions.
-Our dataset contains 800 filtered sentences from the CrowS-Pairs dataset and tuples for bias measurement across different demographics.
-It is made available in English and Hindi languages, providing a size comparable to existing <b>benchmark</b> datasets.
+Our dataset contains 800 sentence pairs and 300 tuples for bias measurement across different demographics.
+The dataset is available in English and Hindi, providing a size comparable to existing <b>benchmark</b> datasets.
 Furthermore, using IndiBias we compare ten different language models on multiple bias measurement metrics.
 We observed that the language models exhibit more bias across a majority of the intersectional groups.

 {{</citation>}}

-### (21/42 | 21/204) GPTA: Generative Prompt Tuning Assistant for Synergistic Downstream Neural Network Enhancement with LLMs (Xiao Liu et al., 2024)
+### (21/42 | 21/205) GPTA: Generative Prompt Tuning Assistant for Synergistic Downstream Neural Network Enhancement with LLMs (Xiao Liu et al., 2024)

 {{<citation>}}